tirthajyoti/Machine-Learning-with-Python/README.md

 * Support vector machine classification
 * _K_-means clustering

-### Function approximation by linear model and Deep Learning
+### Function approximation by linear model and Deep Learning method
 * Demo notebook to illustrate the superiority of deep neural network for complex nonlinear function approximation task.
 * Step-by-step building of 1-hidden-layer and 2-hidden-layer dense network using basic TensorFlow methods